forestgrape/coronavirus/2_biological/virion_viability.md

   * Without within reach substances can't react.
 The higher the movement the more bumps between molecules which can yield to reactions.

-### Introducing Decay Factors
-Some decay mechanisms occur just in the presence of an decay-inducing extern factor:
-> ##### Extern Induced Decay
-> Extern induced/extrinsic decay is induced by external factors such as UV light or chemicals.
-Thus this decay mechanisms only occur if the factors are present.

-Life forms always are subject to changes even under optimal conditions.
-Some decay mechanisms depend only on the internal state and no extern factor is necessary.

-> ##### Self Decay
-> Self decay denotes decay depending only on the [internal state](#internal-state) which includes the temperature.

-* Temperature is both an internal state and extern factor i.e. the extern temperature yields the internal temperature.
-* Self decay always takes place except at extremely low temperatures.
-In the presence of extern decay inducing factors, the self decay is often negligible so just the decay caused by extern factors has to be taken into account.

 ## Decay  by Building Blocks